riverrun/openmaize/UPGRADE_1.0.md

 This will create an OpenmaizeEcto module in the `web/models` directory.

+In addition, you will need to replace every reference to `Openmaize.DB` in your project with `MyApp.OpenmaizeEcto`.

 ## Added Openmaize.Database behaviour

 If you are not using Ecto, or if you want to define your own